neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 6. Lessons Learned:
 The results from the study suggest that, if the quality of the API documentation is to be maintained: tools to generate the API documentation must be used.
 The study suggests that a significant amount of API documentation generation tools focus on producing natural language and code examples.
 This article thus postulates that these are the two areas that are most lacking in API documentation.
 Major of papers reference tools, while others use plugins, but which ultimately produce templates which include natural language documentation and code examples.

+7. Implications for Practice: automation is best to help upkeep documentation.
+The end result, which is most important, is that code examples and natural human language for the documentation result.

+8. Implications for Research: Which tools are the most effective automated tools?
+What are the key components of good code example documentation?

 K. Nybom, A. Ashraf and I. Porres, "A Systematic Mapping Study on API Documentation Generation Approaches," 2018 44th Euromicro Conference on Software Engineering and Advanced Applications (SEAA), Prague, 2018, pp. 462-469.
 doi: 10.1109/SEAA.2018.00081,